As Donald Trump marks his first one hundred days in office many are asking: where has Melania been?

 After the pope’s funeral, where the Catholic first lady wore Dolce and Gabbana for the service, complete with a veil, lace gloves and a diamond cross necklace, the couple went their separate ways as soon as they landed in America.
 The first lady got into her SUV at Newark airport, while the president boarded Marine One to head to his Bedminster, New Jersey, golf course, with Trump giving his wife a hastily remembered peck on the cheek before he boarded the helicopter.

+While the first couple did hold hands throughout the pope’s funeral service, this open display of affection was the closest they had been in public for months.

-At the last two GOP conventions, she gave prime time speeches in support of his nomination.
-Not in 2024.
+At the 2016 and 2020 GOP conventions, Melania gave prime-time speeches in support of her husband’s nomination.
+Not so in 2024.
 When her coffee-table memoir, Melania, was published in October, she gave an interview to Fox News to promote it.
 But since entering the White House, she’s stayed out of the public eye.
-A social source told People magazine that Melania has stayed at both Mar-a-Lago and the White House, but that she hasn't spent meaningful time at the White House in an official capacity.
+A source told People magazine that Melania has stayed at both Mar-a-Lago and the White House, but that she hasn’t spent meaningful time at the latter in an official capacity.

 “[Donald and Melania] both live at Mar-a-Lago and have quarters in the White House,” the source told the magazine.
 “But she leads her own life and joins him when appropriate in either place.”